srp98/Probability-Related/Robot Localization/Readme.md

 - tkinter

 ## Dataset
-The folder `Data` contains the required dataset for this test
+The folder `Data` contains the required dataset for this test to play around with

 ## Problem Statement
 ### Model